 Moraine Lake in September

 The famous hop-on-hop-off bus arrived in Banff.
-It’s a popular option for travelers in many countries all around the world.
+It’s a popular option for travellers in many countries all around the world.
+This seems to be a real stress-free option.

 This is how it works: